Marriam-Shuaib/Phishing-awareness-game/README.md

 ## Technical Details
 - Built in HTML
-- Agile methodology followed throughout — 3 sprints, 3 prototypes
+- Agile methodology followed throughout, 3 sprints, 3 prototypes
 - Presented in Week 10 and Week 11

 ## What I Learned